 In sperm whales, it is known that some scars, often arranged in parallel, come from intraspecific fighting between males.
 These scars are perceived as an indicator of male “quality” (MacLeod, 1998).

-Sperm whale’s preys, consisting mainly in cephalopods.
+Sperm whale’s prey consists mainly of cephalopods.
 So they do not require the use of teeth, which allowed them to evolve as weapons for fighting.
-This results in an increased importance in signalling quality.
+This results in an increased importance of signalling quality.
 And helps to avoid risks of escalating aggressive encounters between unevenly matched individuals (MacLeod, 1998).

 These scars start to appear around the time of maturity.
 They indicate age, with older and larger animals more heavily scarred (Kato, 1984).
 These individuals have so many scars that they overlap each other.